jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \end{align*}
 ```

 This definition is the same for both big-endian and little-endian conventions because the swap operation is symmetrical with respect to the two qubits.
+Consequently, the symbol makes no distinction between the two qubits.

 SWAP operations are important on a real quantum computer because two-qubit gates (like CX) need the qubits to be physically-adjacent so that they can interact.
 The SWAP operation allows the qubits to be moved around.